pyrsmk/origin/README.md

 ### Setters and special method names

 There's a special syntax we had not talk about yet.
 If you want to wire setters or some weird method names like `<<` or `[]?` you would see that the compiler's complaining.
-So, for these cases, you should use a symbol.
-The only flaw is that **you can't specify return types when using symbols**.
+Hence, for these cases, you need to use a symbol.

+Just note that if you want to have a return type for special method names, you'll need to explicitly define it with the `return_type` option (but you won't be able to use this trick with `autowire`).

 Here's a more concrete example:

 ```crystal
 class StringCollection